 ValueError: Field names cannot start with an underscore: '_y'

-In this example, the second field name starts with and underscore, so you get a ValueError
+In this example, the second field name starts with an underscore, so you get a ValueError

 telling you that field names can’t start with that character.
-This is intended to avoid name conflicts with the namedtuple
+This behavior avoids name conflicts with the namedtuple

-Finally, you can also create a named tuple using keyword arguments or providing an existing dictionary, like this:
+Finally, you can also create instances of a named tuple using keyword arguments or a dictionary, like in the following example:

 >>> Point = namedtuple("Point", "x y")